kisstamasj/notes/notes/Frontend/Complete React Course/7-redux.md

 ## Context API VS Redux
 - Redux always warp the entire application, Context API can isolate the components
+- Context API has multiple reducer and multiple action to dispatch the state, Redux has a root reducer and one action to update all reducer

 ## Redux
 Global state management